Management Structure

 Reasons behind Selecting Eight-Point Skills Matrix

-| Skill items | Reasons for selecting items (Requirements for achieving the medium-term business plan "New ERA 2025") |
+| Skill items | Reasons for selecting items |

 |---|---|